 The same page, in a narrow viewport (such as a mobile device):

 You've embedded a piece of 3D content into the web!
-Phew, nice work!
+Nice work!

 Many more configuration options exist.
 Check out our online documentation or the code for more information.